The round-up: sip responsibly with these top-notch non-alcoholic drinks

 Plus & Minus: Despite what its name suggests, Plus & Minus is all plus (in the flavour department, that is).
 This Australian non-alcoholic wine brand has developed a delicious range of drops that have the added benefits of antioxidants from grape seed extract.
 Plus & Minus uses high-quality grapes from South Australian vineyards to create full-bodied flavour, resulting in a clutch of flavours like rosé, pinot grigio, pinot noir, shiraz and blanc de blancs.
 Find the collection at Sans Drinks, Killyjoy Drinks or at selected Liquorland stores.

 NEWBLOOD: If you fancy homegrown sips, then Aussie brand NEWBLOOD is one to add to your list!
 NEWBLOOD uses a cutting-edge process that removes the alcohol but retains classic wine flavours.
-Whether you prefer red or white (shiraz and chardonnay forms the small-but-mighty selection of sips at the moment), you can pick up a bottle at Sans Drinks.
+Whether you prefer red or white (shiraz, chardonnay and rosé forms the small-but-mighty selection of sips at the moment), you can pick up a bottle at Sans Drinks.

 Get into the spirit with these mocktails